lacanoid/datalink/ROADMAP.md

 - ✔︎ dlvalue autodetect link type
 - ✔︎ use any string as link type
 - make this work for non-superusers
-- implicit cast datalink -> url
+- ?implicit cast datalink -> url
 - permissions